simonmichael/hledger/site/step-by-step.md

                    0
 ```

-As you can see from this, `balance` does not always report the current
+As you can see from this, `balance` does not necessarily report
-real-world account balance, rather it shows the sum of the postings
+real-world account balances; rather, it shows the sum of the postings
 you have selected.
+If you're not sure what those are, run a
-If you're not sure what those are, run a `register` report with the same arguments to see them:
+`register` report with the same arguments to see them:

 ```shell
 $ hledger register date:2015/5/26